20steps/bricks-deploy/README.markdown

 Which app languages/frameworks are supported?
 ---------------------------------------------

-Regardless of the fact that this tool is mostly written in Ruby, git-deploy can be useful for any kind of code that needs deploying on a remote server.
+Regardless of the fact that this tool is mostly written in Ruby, bricks-deploy can be useful for any kind of code that needs deploying on a remote server.
 The default scripts are suited for Ruby web apps, but can be edited to accommodate other frameworks.

 Your deployment is customized with per-project callback scripts which can be written in any language.